restic/restic/doc/manual_rest.rst

 reporting will be limited to once every 10 seconds to not fill your logs.

-Additionally on Unix systems if ``restic`` receives a SIGUSR signal the current progress will written to the standard output so you can check up on the status at will.
+Additionally on Unix systems if ``restic`` receives a SIGUSR1 signal the current progress will written to the standard output so you can check up on the status at will.